 Q: Am I entitled to appraisal rights?
-(See pages 48 and 87)
+(See page 48)

 A: Holders of Genomic Solutions common stock are entitled to appraisal rights under Section 262 of the Delaware General Corporation Law.

 Q: Are there risks I should consider in deciding whether to vote for the merger?